openstack/swift/doc/source/admin/objectstorage-characteristics.rst

 -  All objects stored in Object Storage have a URL.

--  All objects stored are replicated 3✕ in as-unique-as-possible zones, which can be defined as a group of drives, a node, a rack, and so on.
+-  "Storage Policies" may be used to define different levels of durability for objects stored in the cluster.
+These policies support not only complete replicas but also erasure-coded fragments.

+-  All replicas or fragments for an object are stored in as-unique-as-possible zones to increase durability and availability.

 -  All objects have their own metadata.